juanmalunatic/billing-the-kid/README.md

 It grabs entries from a Google Calendar, sorts/filters them, and outputs a nice table ready to be attached to invoices.

+Default output is the console for now.
+CSV coming asap.

 ## Options
 ```
   Minimal options